What is a BJT?

-The output characteristics shows the relation between output voltage and output current IC is the output current and collector – base voltage and the emitter current IE is the input current and works as the parameters.
-The figure below shows the output characteristics for a p - n - p transistor in CB mode.
+The output characteristics show the relation between the output voltage and output current IC is the output current and collector-base voltage and the emitter current IE is the input current and works as the parameters.
+The figure below shows the output characteristics for a p-n-p transistor in CB mode.

 Common Emitter Characteristics